Anthony-Rodriguez/tic-tac-toe/README.md

 My main focus was on getting the game to work.
 After having the login functions working correctly, I focused on the game itself.
 I quickly realized that I was unaware of how to pass functions values.
+This was my main issue, but I opened a support issue ticket any time I needed guidance.
 Once that concept clicked, the rest was fairly simple.
-The coding for the game was done in a couple days and the rest of the time was spent on design.
+The coding for the game was done in a few days and the rest of the time was spent on design.

 I used bootstrap and CSS to make my page look the way it does.
 It was easy